Review and road test of the Ford Fiesta ST-Line

 Ten Second Review of the Ford Fiesta ST-Line

 Not everyone needs an ultimately powerful little hot hatch.
 High insurance premiums and even higher asking prices can often put paid to shopping rocket dreams.
 Which is why some makers will sell you a supermini with all the look and feel of a real GTi but none of the drawbacks.
 Here's Ford's solution, the Fiesta ST-Line.
+Here much improved.

-Of course, going the ST-Line route isn't going to get you the kind of power you'd enjoy n a fully fledged ST. If that's not an issue, then potentially, there's plenty to like here.
+Of course, going the ST-Line route isn't going to get you the kind of power you'd enjoy in a fully fledged ST. If that's not an issue, then potentially, there's plenty to like here.

 Design and Build